acoli-repo/conll-rdf/README.md

 All required java libraries are contained in [lib/](./lib).

 * `run.sh` is used to make things feel more bash-like.
 It determines the classpath, updates class files if necessary and runs the specified java class with the provided arguments.
+* In case you are are not able to execute .sh scripts due to missing permission, make them executable with: `chmod +x <SCRIPT>`
 * eg. `cat foo.ttl | ./run.sh CoNLLRDFFormatter > foo_formatted.ttl` would pipe `foo.ttl` through `CoNLLRDFFormatter` into `foo_formatted.ttl`.
 * In case the respective `.class` files cannot be found, `run.sh` calls `compile.sh` to compile the java classes from source.
 Of course, you may also run `compile.sh` independently.